Asset Giant

 When a job is coming up, you don’t just want to know where your tools are today — you want to reserve the ones that job needs so nobody else grabs them first.
 In Asset Giant you do this by creating a booking against the project.
 A booking holds the asset for a date window and ties it to the project, so the generator you’ve earmarked for the Henderson loft, the camera body promised to Friday’s shoot, or the PA system going out to Saturday’s event is locked in well before the van is loaded.

 There are two ways to reserve assets for a project.
 The quickest, when you’re already looking at the project, is the Book kit for this project button.
-The more general way — for one-off additions or planning from scratch — is the + New booking and + Kit booking buttons on the Calendar.
+The more general way — for one-off additions or planning from scratch — is the New booking button on the Calendar.

 This article focuses on the project side of booking.
 For the full tour of the Calendar itself — the three views, drag-to-reschedule, the reality flag and more — see The Calendar: Planning, Booking and Reschedule by Drag.